im-open/workflow-conclusion/README.md

 ### Tests

 The build and review PR workflow includes tests which are linked to a status check.
 That status check needs to succeed before a PR is merged to the default branch.
-When a PR comes from a branch, there should not be any issues running the tests.
-When a PR comes from a fork, tests may not have the required permissions or access to run since the `GITHUB_TOKEN` only has `read` access set for all scopes.
-Also, forks cannot access other secrets in the repository.
-In these scenarios, a fork may need to be merged into an intermediate branch by the repository owners to ensure the tests run successfully prior to merging to the default branch.
+The tests do not need special permissions, so they should succeed whether they come from a branch or a fork.

 ## Code of Conduct